Built to last

 A floating decanter is a hydraulic system that drains wastewater from the surface of basins and tanks in commercial, municipal, and industrial treatment projects.

-The Ecoprocess floating decanter (formerly known as SwingCanter and PumpCanter) is available in sizes up to 50 cm and feature a flexible and durable design that prevents corrosion and breakage.
+The Ecoprocess floating decanter (formerly known as SwingCanter and PumpCanter) is available in sizes up to 50 cm and features a flexible and durable design that prevents corrosion and breakage.

 Each unit has systems to control scum and exclude solids, giving you maintenance-free performance that lasts for years.